 Slavery has been described as a major human rights issue in Mauritania, with the world’s highest proportion of slaves, mostly black Africans, in indenture that is socially justified with reference to Islam.
-And yet criticism of religion or practices defended on the basis of religion, is all but silenced by accusations of “spreading atheism” and laws on death for apostasy which have recently been reactivated.
+And yet criticism of religion or practices defended on the basis of religion, is all but silenced by accusations of “spreading atheism” and a law against apostasy and blasphemy which carries a mandatory death sentence.

 It has been observed that the charge of “spreading atheism” has been used not only to silence writers and activists but for political means also.
 A number of left-wing activists and writers have highlighted what they see as a systematic campaign which accuses them of spreading atheism.
 They have attributed this to the Muslim Brotherhood seeking to undermine the leftist movement and to make people fearful of it.
 Left-wing activists have been called upon to repent to God and integrate themselves into Muslim society, fatwas signed by a group of Mauritanian religious scholars have been issued accusing some activists of apostasy, and the Supreme Council for Fatwa and Grievances has issued a statement calling on activists on social media to “stop offending Islam and the Prophet and spreading atheism”.